The Hot New Musical Trend In Zanzibar Is From The '80s — The 1880s

 He's part of a revival of taarab, a traditional form of music that dates to the 1880s.
 At the time, the island was governed by the sultan of Oman, who brought a taarab ensemble from the Middle East to play in his palace in Zanzibar.
 Eventually, the music took on African and Indian influences as well, reflecting the island's history as a crossroads of trade.
 The different musical sounds came in on the dhows, traditional wooden boats, that carried ivory, spices and slaves across the Indian Ocean.

 Taarab ensembles often feature accordion, violin or the qanun, a type of zither, giving the lively music a Middle Eastern sound.
-They also include tabla drums and can feature double bass and cello and other instruments.
+They also include tablah drums and can feature double bass and cello and other instruments.

 The music took on a Zanzibari flavor when lyrics from Swahili poetry were eventually added.
 In the 1930s, Siti binti Saad, a renowned Zanzibari taarab singer and daughter of slaves, became the first East African woman to record the music when she sang taarab songs for Columbia Records in Mumbai, India.